Divyanshi2408/React-Concepts/Redux/Redux Toolkit.md

 # Redux Toolkit

 ## Overview
-Redux Toolkit is the official, opinionated, and powerful toolset for efficient Redux development.
+- Redux Toolkit is the official, opinionated, and powerful toolset for efficient Redux development.
 It simplifies common Redux tasks and provides utilities to improve developer experience.

+- Redux Toolkit is a library that helps you write Redux logic faster, easier, and with less code.
+It was introduced by the Redux team to solve the problem of boilerplate and complex setup in traditional Redux.

+---

+`Redux Toolkit (RTK) simplifies Redux by reducing boilerplate code.
+It provides utilities like:`
+- **configureStore()** → Simplifies store setup
+- **createSlice()** → Combines actions & reducers
+- **createAsyncThunk()** → Handles async operations

 ---